 Program Overview and Admissions Requirements

 The Early Entrance Program provides the opportunity for highly gifted students to begin their college studies early at Cal State LA , and offers them the support, guidance and counseling necessary to prepare them for success at the university level.
 Most of the EEP students bypass high school.
 EEP students are recruited through the biannual Search for Exceptional Academic Achievement (SEAA) talent search and through qualifying scores on college entrance exams such as the SAT and ACT.
-Top scoring students who are younger than 16 years old but who are at least 11 years old at the start of the summer quarter for which they would be provisionally admitted may be invited to apply for admission to the Early Entrance Program.
+Top scoring students who are younger than 16 years old but who are at least 11 years old at the start of the summer term for which they would be provisionally admitted may be invited to apply for admission to the Early Entrance Program.
 The main criteria for EEP selection includes need for academic acceleration, maturity, motivation, and readiness for early college admission.
 Admission is based on a holistic assessment of the student’s overall academic performance administered by the program director, personal interview of the applicants and their parents, and the completion of the Honors Academy summer program..
-Those students whose academic and personal performances are judged adequate and appropriate during the Honors Academy and who receive final approval from the Admissions Committee and the Honors College, and the Office of Undergraduate Studies are admitted as matriculated students for the fall quarter.
+Those students whose academic and personal performances are judged adequate and appropriate during the Honors Academy and who receive final approval from the Admissions Committee and the Honors College, and the Office of Undergraduate Studies are admitted as matriculated students for the fall semester.

 Upon admission, EEP students are assigned to a class cohort that is enrolled in special EEP Honors classes for their first year and are required to attend regular meetings with EEP staff, participate in scheduled EEP activities, and maintain enrollment as full-time, degree-seeking undergraduates.
 EEP students are responsible for tuition identical to other CSU students and are eligible for financial aid and scholarship assistance.
 EEP students are provisionally admitted to the Honors College.
 After completion of their first year with a GPA of 3.3 or above, EEP students will be recommended for formal admission to the Honors College with the approval of the director of the Honors College.

 All Honors College policies apply to EEP students admitted to the Honors College.
-In addition, EEP students may not enroll in more than 15 units per semester if they earned a term GPA lower than 3.0 in the immediately preceding quarter.
+In addition, EEP students may not enroll in more than 15 units per semester if they earned a term GPA lower than 3.0 in the immediately preceding semester.
 For further information please contact the EEP Office at (323) 343-2287, Fax (323) 343-5575, or visit www.calstatela.edu/academic/eep.